JoFont/JoFont/README.md

 **Ingredients:**
 * Martin Millers Dry Gin (a lot of it)
 * Noilly Prat Dry Vermouth
-* Olives or a Lemon Twist
+* 3x Olives or one Lemon Twist

 **Preparation**
 1. Fill a cocktail glass with ice and water to chill it down.